Mohammad F Al-mousily

 Business Phone: (352) 273-7770

-About Mohammad F Al-Mousily
+About Mohammad F Al-mousily

 My name is Mohammad Al-mousily, MD, and I am an assistant professor of pediatric and congenital electrophysiology at the UF Health Congenital Heart Center.
 I became interested in medicine, specifically pediatric cardiology, at a young age as my father completed his pediatric cardiology fellowship at the University of Florida and went on to be part of the UF faculty during my time in high school.
 I quickly gravitated towards electrophysiology during my training as I found the mix of anatomy and physiology of the conduction system fascinating.
 I enjoy the opportunity of building relationships with my patients and their families, and in many cases performing procedures that can be curative.